-Summer is hot and humid but not so bad you want to smack someone.
+Summer is hot and humid but not so bad you want to smack someone (Okay, maybe you wanna slap someone a little bit but not enough to leave a mark).
 Fall and spring are so incredibly beautiful with the changing of the leaves and blooming trees it makes driving around a sheer joy.

 6. International Airport

 Nothing says, “Cosmopolitan City” than having an international airport in your backyard.
 If you need a little getaway you can choose from hundreds of American cities, you can pop over to an island, maybe explore South America or check out Europe.